-A student who has not fully met the requirements stipulated by the University and the department for admission to graduate study may be granted admission as a degree-seeking graduate student with provisional status.
-The student must have as his or her initial objective advancement to regular status.
-A student admitted to provisional status is eligible for advancement to regular status after receiving a 3.00 GPA on the first 9 hours of regular graduate-level coursework taken at Mississippi State University.
+An applicant who has not fully met the GPA requirement stipulated by the University may be admitted on a provisional basis.
+The provisionally-admitted student is eligible for a change to regular status after receiving a 3.00 GPA on the first 9 hours of graduate courses at Mississippi State University (with no grade lower than a C).
+The first 9 hours of graduate courses must be within the student's program of study.
 Courses with an S grade, transfer credits, or credits earned while in Unclassified status cannot be used to satisfy this requirement.
-If a 3.00 is not attained, the provisional student will be dismissed from graduate study.
+If a 3.00 is not attained, the provisional student shall be dismissed from the graduate program.
+Academic departments may set higher standards for students to fulfill provisional requirements; a student admitted with provisional status should contact the graduate coordinator for the program's specific requirements.
 While in the provisional status, a student is not eligible to hold a graduate assistantship.